sagorbrur/shuddhi-app/README.md

 # **Get Started Today!**

 Don’t let language barriers or errors hold you back.
-Try the **Bangla Text Correction App** now and elevate your Bangla writing to the next level!
+Try the **শুদ্ধি (Bangla Text Correction App)** now and elevate your Bangla writing to the next level!

 - **App URL**: [Bangla Text Correction App](https://shuddhi.vercel.app/)
 - **Chrome Extension**: [Download Here](https://chromewebstore.google.com/detail/%E0%A6%B6%E0%A7%81%E0%A6%A6%E0%A7%8D%E0%A6%A7%E0%A6%BF-bengali-text-corre/ljbpcacmkblanogmcmpdhlkopfkdmebp?authuser=0&hl=en)

-# **Features of the Bangla Text Correction App**
+# **Features of the Shuddhi App**

 ### **1. Grammar Correction**
 Say goodbye to awkward grammatical errors!
 The app automatically identifies and corrects grammatical issues in your Bangla text, ensuring your writing is accurate and fluent.
 Whether it's verb conjugation or sentence agreement, this feature has got you covered.